 Oh yes, aquafaba baked Alaskas are egg free, nut free, and allergy friendly thanks to some miracle bean juice whipped into a cloudlike meringue!

-- 1 can garbanzo or white bean refrigerate
+- 1 can garbanzo or white bean no salt preferred, refrigerate, reserve beans for other uses

 - 3/4 cup powdered sugar